 - Bull to cow ratio: 1:5

-Be set up before daylight and prepare to stay all day.
-Luckily, temperatures are cooler this time of year, driving herds to feed earlier in the day than they normally would.
-Intercept them on the route they’ve been taking to and from their bedding area where a Miss September and Cow Elk I Decoy would be sufficient.
 Remember, feeding elk are relaxed elk.
 Call very, very sparingly.
 Do not use scent.
-Just let nature take its course and believe that the herd bull will approach Miss September, curious to know if she’s been bred yet.
+Just let nature take its course and believe that the herd bull will approach your decoy, curious to know if she’s been bred yet.
 Conscious of the many sets of eyes that might approach at any time, allow yourself at least 100 yards, which will leave you with a clean rifle shot.

 - When to hunt: Archery or third rifle season